 Next to the eventual stupa there is double storied temple facing north.
-Originally the lower storey is a rock-cut cave, upper floor is later stone structure.
+Originally the lower story is a rock-cut cave, the upper floor is later stone structure.
 Temple is abandoned.

 Close to the temple there is small (0.4 x 0.3 m) rock-cut niche housing a Dhyani Buddha (representing one of five qualities of Buddha), flanked by flying Vidyadhara.
 Nearby also rock-cut water tank – 1.4 x 1.3 x 1.25 m large.

 Basing of architectural details (nagara style) the temple could be attributed to Somavamsi period.

 - Documentation format for Double Storied Temple at Aragada Hill, Indira Gandhi National Centre for the Arts.
 Accessed on May 8, 2010.